EU Commission Flags waving in front of a glass building in low sun

 Remote video URL

 Policymakers have questions.
-FutuRes has the scenarios.
+FutuRes investigates the scenarios.

 FutuRes is a collaborative research project and policy lab which is funded by the EU's Horizon Research and Innovation programme.
 The focus is on understanding the drivers of resilience in increasingly ageing societies.